microsoft/BotFramework-WebChat/AdaptiveCards.md

 ### Bot Builder SDK cards are now Adaptive

 The existing Bot Builder SDK card types (Hero, Thumbnail, Audio, Video, Animation, SignIn, Receipt) are now implemented as Adaptive Cards.
-You may see some rendering differences from previous versions of WebChat, but these should be improvements because the card is adapted to the fields you've populated in your message object.
+You may see some slight rendering differences from previous versions of WebChat, however as the card is adapted to the fields you've populated the displayed card should be more natural for the user.

 Bot Builder SDK cards may specify a tap action on the entire card.
 Since Adaptive Cards have introduced interactive elements, the tap action will not be invoked unless the tap event occurs on a non-interactive element.